Safety

 Fire Risk

 While we love sitting around a campfire together, or feasting by candlelight, we make sure to do so in a safe way.
-We always abide by any fire bans or restrictions imposed by the site or by the local government, and we never leave a fire unattended.
+We always abide by any fire bans or restrictions imposed by the site or the mundane government, and we never leave a fire unattended.
 Most events require campfires or braziers to have a nearby bucket of water or sand as an emergency fire extinguisher.
+All fires are extinguished before leaving

 Food Safety

-Some craft activities, such as woodwork or metalwork, require the use of fire, blades, or other tools that present safety risks.
-We encourage all beginners to seek out more experienced mentors so they can learn safe practices in these crafts.
+The Society of Creative Anachronism Arts & Sciences comprise the crafts, skills and technologies practised pre 1600 of the Common Era.
+Some activities, such as making beads, cooking over an open fire, leather work, woodwork or metalwork, require the use of fire, blades, sharp tools, or other implements that present safety risks.
+We encourage everyone to seek out more experienced mentors so they can learn safe practices in Arts and Science activities.